kparker96/CBASS_Manual/materials/control_box_materials.md

 ---
 ###SD Card Shield V4

-Shield to connect SD card with thermal cycle to microcontroller to read
+Shield to connect SD card with thermal cycle to microcontroller to read, **SD CARD NOT INCLUDED**
 Quantity: 1

 ![](assets/sdshield.png)